oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 ## Introduction

-This is one of the optional sets of Kubernetes labs
+This is one of the optional sets of Kubernetes labs.
+This lab currently uses a slightly older version of Elastic Search as the data store, it will soon be updated to use the open source Open Search.

 **Estimated module duration** 20 mins.